Hughes Airwest

-With distinctive all-yellow aircraft, the company slogan was Top Banana in the West; Hughes Airwest was purchased by Republic Airlines on October 1, 1980.
+With distinctive all-yellow aircraft, the company slogan was Top Banana in the West; Hughes Airwest was purchased by Republic Airlines in 1980, which in turn was merged into Northwest Airlines in 1986.
+Northwest Airlines was then merged into Delta Air Lines in 2010.

 History

-On April 17, 1968, three "local service" airlines in the western U.S. merged to form Air West:
+On April 17, 1968, three earlier local service carriers in the western U.S. merged to form Air West: